Dum Dum Assembly constituency

-Dum Dum Assembly constituency is an assembly constituency in North 24 Parganas district in the Indian state of West Bengal.
+Dum Dum Assembly constituency is a Legislative Assembly constituency of North 24 Parganas district in the Indian state of West Bengal.

 Overview

-As per orders of the Delimitation Commission, No. 114 Dum Dum Assembly constituency is composed of the following: Dum Dum municipality and Ward Nos.1-17 of South Dum Dum municipality.
+As per orders of the Delimitation Commission, No. 114 Dum Dum Assembly constituency is composed of the following: Dum Dum Municipality and Ward Nos.1-17 of South Dum Dum Municipality.

 Dum Dum Assembly constituency is part of No. 16 Dum Dum (Lok Sabha constituency).